 City of Newcastle (CN) Newcastle City Council.
-A reference to City of Newcastle is a complaint a code of conduct complaint made for the purposes of clauses conduct includes acts and omissions council includes county councils and joint organisations council committee a committee established by a council comprising of councillors, staff or other persons that the council has delegated functions to and the council's audit, risk and improvement committee.
-For clarification, a "council committee" (as defined in this
+A reference to City of Newcastle is a complaint a Code of Conduct complaint made for the purposes of clauses 4.1 and 4.2 of the Procedures conduct includes acts and omissions council includes county councils and joint organisations council committee a committee established by council comprising of councillors, staff or other persons that the council has delegated functions to and the council's audit, risk and improvement committee.
+For clarification, a